-The age-specific rate of injury hospitalisation cases due to other causes of unintentional injury was highest among the 15–24 life-stage age group for both Indigenous and non-Indigenous Australians (Figure 5).
+The age-specific rate of injury hospitalisation cases due to other causes of unintentional injury was highest among the 25–44 age group for Indigenous Australians and highest in the 15–24 age group for non-Indigenous Australians (Figure 3).
 Deaths data are not presented because of small numbers.

 Column graph representing hospitalisation data for Indigenous and non-Indigenous Australians by 6 life-stage age groups.
 The reader can select to display age-specific rate per 100,000 population or number.
 The reader can also select to display data for persons, males or females.

-In 2017–18, people living in Very remote areas, compared with people living in Major cities, after adjusting for differences in population age structure, were 1.4 times as likely to be hospitalised due to other causes of unintentional injury (Table 7).
-Comparison of data is more limited for deaths due to small numbers in some categories (Table 8).
-For this reason, readers are advised to use these data with caution.
+In 2019–20, people living in Remote areas, compared with people living in Major cities, after adjusting for differences in population age structure, were 1.3 times as likely to be hospitalised due to other causes of unintentional injury (Table 5).
+Deaths data is not compared here due to small numbers in more remote areas.

 Note: Rates are age-standardised per 100,000 population.

-In 2017–18, the age-specific rate for injury hospitalisations by remoteness area was highest for the 15–24 life-stage age group living in Remote areas (Figure 6).
-Deaths data are not presented because of small numbers.
+In 2019–20, the age-specific rate for injury hospitalisations by remoteness area was highest for the 15–24 life-stage age group living in Remote areas (Figure 4).

 Column graph representing hospitalisation data for each of the 5 remoteness categories by 6 life-stage age groups.
 The reader can select to display age-specific rate per 100,000 population or number.
 The reader can also select to display data for persons, males or females.

-The following list includes AIHW publications from recent years that include information on other causes of unintentional injury.
+The following are recent publications.
 See Reports for any older publications that may exist.

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.